A link to "Send email via a secured port" will be sent via email.

 If your outgoing mail server is the same as your incoming mail server, select the radio button for Use same settings as my incoming mail server.

-Go to the Advanced tab and type 587 or 465 in the Outgoing mail (SMTP) field.
+On the Advanced tab, enter 587 or 465 in the Outgoing mail (SMTP) field.
+Select OK.

 For additional assistance configuring your modem's port settings, contact the Customer Security Assurance team at 1-877-807-6580.